bruhmastir/library/docs/aerodrome/muscat/gmc.md

 ## 3.3 Departure taxi procedures
 ### 3.3.1 General departure taxi procedures
-Except as specified in Section 3.6, departing aircraft shall be taxied via the taxiways closest to their assigned stands (i.e., Taxiways T, L, S, M, or H).
+Except as specified in Section 3.6, departing aircraft shall be taxied via the Taxiways closest to their assigned stands.

 When taxiing aircraft to runway holding points, Ground shall ensure timely coordination and transfer of control to Tower.
 The transfer shall occur early enough to allow continuous taxi without requiring the aircraft to stop at the holding point.